At a Glance

 Showcase Attention to Detail: Since the role involves visual inspections and functional testing, include examples in your application that showcase your attention to detail and commitment to quality standards.

 Maintain Professionalism: Ensure your CV and cover letter are well-organised and free from errors.
-A clean and professional presentation reflects your ability to maintain a clean and safe working environment, which is crucial for this role.
+A clean and professional presentation reflects your ability to maintain a clean working environment, which is crucial for this role.

 How to prepare for a job interview at Connect Group